 Regardless of the specific type of eating disorder one may suffer from, the importance of seeking treatment cannot be stressed enough.
 The plain truth is that eating disorders can often wind up being fatal, which is why taking some action before it’s too late can literally save a life.

-Because eating disorders such as anorexia and bulimia are also emotional disorders in addition to physical ones, treatment options can include consulting with doctors, counselors and nutritionists alike.
+Because eating disorders such as anorexia and bulimia are also emotional disorders in addition to physical ones, treatment options can include consulting with doctors, counselors and nutritionists.
 Although there are no specific medications used to treat an eating disorder, antidepressants may often be prescribed to treat symptoms of anxiety and depression as well as to prevent eating disorders from frequently recurring.
-Additionally, it’s important to remember that sharing your experience with others who may be going through the same ordeal can also be of tremendous help, because when it comes down to it, you’re definitely not alone in your struggle to overcome an eating disorder.